noahshinn/collaborative-browser/README.md

 Built-in commands:

 - `help`: prints some usage instructions
+- `headful`: if the current browser is running headless, open the headful representation
 - `log`: logs the current browser and trajectory to the specified log path
 - `exit`: gracefully exits the shell